 Volendam (20 km or 12 miles from Amsterdam):

 Volendam is a 17th-century town, and here you can find traditional brown buildings with red roofs.
-It is also known for its fishing and old-fashion clothing.
+It is also known for its fishing and old-fashioned clothing.
 Its also home to some of the biggest names in the Dutch music industry.

 Naarden (23 km or 14 miles from Amsterdam):

 Naarden is one of the best-preserved fortified cities in Europe.
 The city is especially famous for the unique star-shaped way in which the city was built.
 You can take beautiful walks around the old buildings in this city, and you can even take a tour through the canals that surround the fortress.

 Naarden in its unique star-shaped form: